Frequently Asked Questions

 • Commercialisation potential demonstrated by clarity of an exit strategy if this was a start-up initiative.

-Keep in mind, that at the end of the challenge, even though each criteria will be weighed equally, a high score in engineering excellence is a prerequisite: and a working prototype is a requirement that cannot be compensated by the other factors.
+Keep in mind that at the end of the challenge, even though each criterion will be weighed equally, a high score in engineering excellence is a prerequisite.
+A working prototype is a requirement that cannot be compensated for by the other factors.

 Part 1

-Applications: applications for this round will open on 15 October 2023.
+Applications: applications for this round will open on 10 November 2024 and close 30 January 2025.

 At the halfway point of the Technology Infusion Grand Challenge, the top teams who will receive investment will be announced.
-Teams who do not win an investment at the halfway point will be given specific feedback and encouraged to push their concept and solution harder.
-They will be considered for the final judging if they demonstrate significant progress.
-A letter of support acknowledging your participation signed by the Head of Department of your Institution is required before the transfer of the investment award to selected teams.
-Teams moving forward without an investment are also required to provide a letter of support.
+Teams who do not receive an investment at the halfway point will be given specific feedback and encouraged to push their concept and solution harder.
+They will be considered for final judging if they demonstrate significant progress.
+Confirmation of support of your participation is required from the Head of Department of your Institution before the transfer of the investment award to selected teams.
+Teams moving forward without an investment are also required to provide confirmation of support.

 Part 2